 - Non-Mammal Mammaries: Averted.
 The anatomy of the lizards (for the most part) is pretty accurate.
 Both males and females have cloacas, the reptiles have no nipples or breasts, their waste comes out of the cloaca only, and the males have two penises which only come out when they reproduce or become aroused.

-- Off with His Head!: Happens fairly often, but most notably Jadden.
+- Off with His Head!: It happens fairly often.

 - O.O.C.
 Is Serious Business: Blowhorn, for the most part, is just a flatulent Plucky Comic Relief character.
 Up until chapter 15, where he confides to Razzik that the recent deaths of all his friends is starting to get to him and that he fears no one will miss him when he dies.

 - Orcus on His Throne: Log-a-Log, who spends most of his time gaining weight inside his personal hut while persuading various factions to go out and kill each other.
 Now that he's come across Krassak though, he's ready to get off his throne.